 Adrianne finds it engaging and rewarding to help people find happiness and contentment.
 The ideal client is one who is motivated for a personal change and desiring healthier relationships with others.
 She believes happiness is based in developing a kind character and connecting with others.
 In order to develop kinder characters and healthier attachment one must be willing to question their own thoughts, actions and beliefs.

 Adrianne has experience working with adolescents, adults, couples and families.
-She has worked with a variety of concerns and loves to challenge individuals to question their actions and thoughts along with the resulting outcomes.
+She has worked with a variety of concerns and loves to challenge individuals to question their actions, thoughts along with the resulting outcomes.

 Jeanine C Lee, MSC, LLPC

 Jeanine believes that a holistic explorative supportive environment allows each individual to space to discover themselves and grow to be the best person they can strive to be through their treatment.
 The therapeutic approaches she utilizes allow her clients the ability to take initiative, evaluate outcomes, and then make plans of action.
 As your therapist, her professional goal is to provide you with a supportive environment for you to discover yourself on your journey of life.

 Jeanine believes in a Person-Centered intervention utilizing eclectic therapeutic approaches that include Mindfulness, role play, Dialectic Behavioral skills training, Cognitive Behavioral Therapy, Motivational Interviewing, and Reality Therapy.
 She believes that utilization of these theoretical orientations/techniques along with psycho-education and the practice of developing healthy coping skills will provide you with the strength you seek through therapy to become the best version of you in self-exploration and growth.
 Jeanine has experience with individual, group, marital/relationship, and family therapy.